kwaldenphd/bits-bytes/README.md

   a. selecting the text in the text pane and typing as you would in any text editor
   b. using the Conversion Chart to write the hex in the hex panel

-<blockquote>Q16: Using the hex editor, modify the file, export it to your computer, and open it in a text editor to see the changes that you just made to the file.
-Explain your process in your notebook.</blockquote>
+<blockquote>Q16: Using the hex editor, modify either the hexadecimal values or the character values.
+If modifying the hexadecimal values, note how the characters change.
+If modifying the characters, note how the hexadecimal values change.
+Describe and explain this process in your notebook.</blockquote>

 76. Now, download `helloworld.rtf` from our course site.
 An `.rtf` file is one saved in a Rich Text Format.